-All three lots are of the splayed variety.
-Whilst the proposed lots seek approval for variation to the DCP they are of a generous size exceeding the minimum $450m^2$ area control and are capable of containing a building platform of $10m \times 15m$ whilst complying within minimum setback controls.
+Proposed lost 11 and 12 are generally of the regular shaped variety.
+Whilst the proposed lots seek approval for variation to the DCP they are of a generous size exceeding the minimum 450m2 area control and are capable of containing a building platform of 10m x 15m whilst complying within minimum setback controls.

-The proposed variation will not result in lots being constrained in such a manner so as to hinder development.
+The proposed variation will not result in either of the lots being constrained in such a manner so as to hinder development.